MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-tracing-serial-lot-numbers.md

     Here the quality controller sees one open sales line for the faulty racing frames.
 He immediately suggests to the sales department that this order be canceled and a new production order, based on good racing frames, be initiated.

- This completes the walkthrough of how to use the **Navigate** window for defects management in integration with the **Item Tracing** window.
+ This completes the walkthrough of how to use the **Navigate** page for defects management in integration with the **Item Tracing** page.

 ## See Also
 [Work with Serial and Lot Numbers](inventory-how-work-item-tracking.md)